CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

 On the top, we have every census tract with the corresponding value and a margin of error.
 It is important to note that these are not exact values, they are estimates based on the statistical methods the census is using.
 That's why they include the margin of error.
 These estimates give us a good idea of what is happening on the ground.
 To learn more about the margin of error in the ACS take a look at [this](http://www.esri.com/~/media/Files/Pdfs/library/whitepapers/pdfs/the-american-community-survey.pdf#page=6) explanation by ESRI.

-The last thing we need to do is modify the table so it fits the way data is organized in qGIS.
-If you remember when we opened attribute tables in qGIS, every row represented a feature and every column represented an attribute.
-Here, it's the other way around, so we need to 'transpose' the table to make it match qGIS.
+The last thing we need to do is modify the table so it fits the way data is organized in QGIS.
+If you remember when we opened attribute tables in QGIS, every row represented a feature and every column represented an attribute.
+Here, it's the other way around, so we need to 'transpose' the table to make it match QGIS.
 To do this click on `Modify Table` at the top left and then on `Transpose Rows/Columns`.
 Now you should see the table with the census tracts on the left-hand column and the fields on the first row.

 ![Final table](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/05_Final_Table.png)

-Finally, click on `Download` and make sure you are selecting 'Comma delimited (.csv) format (data rows only)', 'Data and annotations in a single file' and 'Include descriptive data element names'.
+Finally, click on `Download` and make sure you are selecting 'Use the data' as a comma-delimited (.csv) format with the 'single file' and 'Include descriptive data element names' options selected.
 Click `OK` and then once your files are ready `Download` again.

 ### Formatting Census Data
-To bring census data into qGIS, we need to re-format the table, so that we can join it to its geographic boundaries.
-This is a two step process: first, we will format the actual table in Excel, Google Spreadsheet or a simple text editor and, second, we will create a .csvt file, which will tell qGIS the exact format for each of the fields in the table.
+To bring census data into QGIS, we need to re-format the table, so that we can join it to its geographic boundaries.
+This is a two step process: first, we will format the actual table in Excel, Google Spreadsheet or a simple text editor and, second, we will create a .csvt file, which will tell QGIS the exact format for each of the fields in the table.

 As with many things GIS, there are multiple ways of formatting the data.
 Here, we will give instructions for doing it with either Excel or a text editor (you don't need to do both).

 Their are advantages and disadvantages to both methods.
-The  advantage of using Excel (or Google Docs) is that if you need to, you can add and **calculate** new fields; for example, in our case, you can calculate what percentage of the total population was foreign born and add that as a field (you could also do that inside qGIS).
+The  advantage of using Excel (or Google Docs) is that if you need to, you can add and **calculate** new fields; for example, in our case, you can calculate what percentage of the total population was foreign born and add that as a field (you could also do that inside QGIS).
 However, if you were to do that in a text editor, you would need to manually calculate the value.
 On the other hand, doing the re-formating through a text editor means that you can control the format of the data much more and that you won't have any problems with Excel auto-converting your data into other types, for example, from text into numbers, etc.

 Another great advantage of using Excel is that if you need to delete multiple fields (for example, all the margin of error fields), you can easily do it.
 Doing it in the text editor would be a nightmare.
 That being said, there are options, when downloading the data from American FactFinder, to not get the margin of error fields.